cary-ilm/seabeepea/website/about.md

 In 2000, ILM decided to develop a new HDR file format with color component values stored in a new 16-bit floating-point type called "half."
-This type is compatible with the IEEE-754-2008 standard, although note that this standard was not adopted until 2008, several years after the develoment on OpenEXR.
+This type is now compatible with the IEEE-754-2008 standard, although note that this standard was not adopted until 2008, several years after the develoment on OpenEXR.